BDC Hamburger Icon

 6. Picture it.

 Use photos to illustrate your company’s history.
 Include old snapshots of the founders and snap photos of today’s employees while they work.
-While at it, take photos of historical documents and other corporate artifacts — they also help tell your story.
+While at it, take photos of historical documents and other corporate artifacts ― they also help tell your brand’s story.
+Digital images like infographics and logos can be valuable as well.

 Your company history can serve as a marketing tool.
 There are a few things to keep in mind when writing a company history.